 3. co-creation/co-development in health information sharing: integrating health information providers and users into the processes of mutual sharing, understanding and solidarity so that their unique perspectives and cooperation may ultimately support health for all.

-WHO is also currently working with HIFA on a special 18-month project - Empowering community health workers - to promote global and national understanding, advocacy and engagement around the WHO Guideline on health policy and system support to optimize community health worker programmes.
+We have collaborated with WHO on several successful projects including Empowering community health workers (2019-20): promoting global and country-level understanding, advocacy and engagement around the WHO Guideline on health policy and system support to optimize community health worker programmes.